thatz98/SCS2204_Assignment_1/README.md

 # SCS2204_Assignment_1

-All three questions have been written in the object called Assignment_1
+All three questions have been answered in the object called Assignment_1